nimu77/nimu77.github.io/_posts/2020-11-17-human-right-first.md

 ---
 layout: post
-title: To be
+title: Liberty, Equality, and Justice
-subtitle: ... or not to be?
+subtitle: The fight to maintain Democratic Values established by our forefather
-tags: [books, shakespeare, test]
+tags: [humanrights, classfication, peace]
 ---

 To be, or not to be--that is the question: